Kalamazoo, Michigan: Animation festival

 A project of Kalamazoo Valley Community College, The Kalamazoo Animation Festival International (KAFI) encourages and educates animation artists, promotes Kalamazoo's animation industry, and provides community entertainment.
 In addition to a biannual festival, KAFI sponsors events such as film screenings and workshops throughout the year.

 KAFI's first festival drew 235 submissions and nearly 1,000 attendees in 2002.
 A second festival was held in 2003.
 Since then, an every-other-year schedule has been adopted.
 The 2007 festival attracted more than 500 entries from 37 countries.
 In addition to an animated film competition with $15,000 in prizes awarded, the festival features events for students, artists, educators, filmmakers and the general public.
 Past KAFI award winners include Bill Plympton, Chris Landreth and John Canemaker.

 Museums

 The city's most prominent art museum is the Kalamazoo Institute of Arts, whose collection has more than 3,600 works and a focus on 20th-century American art.
 The KIA regularly mounts temporary exhibitions.

 The Kalamazoo Valley Museum, established in 1881, is an American Association of Museums accredited museum operated by Kalamazoo Valley Community College.
 The museum features "hands-on" exhibits aimed largely at children, and has a planetarium and a Challenger Learning Center.

 Northeast of town, in Hickory Corners, is the Gilmore Car Museum, which includes cars used in Walt Disney movies.

-The Kalamazoo Air Zoo, just south of town, has several dozen aircraft on display, from biplanes to jets.
+The Kalamazoo Air Zoo, just south of town, in Portage has several dozen aircraft on display, from biplanes to jets.